near/docs/docs/faq/general_faq.md

 So perhaps mobile devices will be used later (which state sharding does give us an ability to do) but only once it’s clear that scaling will be needed.

-We have run a few tests to make sure the node can run on mobile devices, but it’s not a core priority and not going to be officially supported at the moment.

 ### Did NEAR have or will it have an EIO, ICO or any other form of token sale?
 *Last updated: 20200803*